Mixing nebuliser solutions

 Combining different nebuliser solutions can affect the chemical stability, particle size, and distribution of the medicine through the lungs.
-If mixing is required, the mixture should have been tested for chemical and physical compatibility before administration.
+If mixing is required, ideally the mixture should have been tested for chemical and physical compatibility before administration.

 If prescribing an unlicensed medicine, you must: